FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/ecosystem-explorer/cryptalk.md

   description: Cutting edge decentralized communication platform built on the XMTP protocol which provides secure, private interactions for digital asset transactions.
 ---

-Our project is currently in demo phase.

-Decentralized Message Attachments:
+Cryptalk is a cutting-edge decentralized communication platform built on the XMTP protocol, which provides secure, private interactions for digital asset transactions.
+Cryptalk offers:

-Voice messages, images and file attachments will be stored on the Filecoin network.
+**Decentralized Message Attachments**: Voice messages, images and file attachments will be stored on the Filecoin network.
 Content addressing will make sure that files are immutable and verifiable, and enhance the protocol's capability to handle large files

-Extended Message History:
-Long term message history will be archived on Filecoin.
+**Extended Message History**: Long term message history will be archived on Filecoin.
 XMTP handles recent messages while older conversations is better to be moved to a permanent storage.

+_The project is currently in demo phase._